MicrosoftDocs/sdk-api/sdk-api-src/content/ddraw/ns-ddraw-ddcaps_dx3.md

 ### -field dwCaps

-This value consists of one or more of the following flags that specify hardware and driver capabilities:
+This value consists of one or more of the following flags that specify hardware and driver capabilities.

 #### DDCAPS_3D

 The display hardware has 3-D acceleration.

 #### DDCAPS_ALIGNBOUNDARYDEST

 DirectDraw supports only those overlay destination rectangles with the x-axis aligned to the <b>dwAlignBoundaryDest</b> boundaries of the surface.

 #### DDCAPS_ALIGNBOUNDARYSRC

 DirectDraw supports only those overlay source rectangles with the x-axis aligned to the <b>dwAlignBoundarySrc</b> boundaries of the surface.

 #### DDCAPS_ALIGNSIZEDEST

 DirectDraw supports only those overlay destination rectangles whose x-axis sizes, in pixels, are <b>dwAlignSizeDest</b> multiples.

 #### DDCAPS_ALIGNSIZESRC

 DirectDraw supports only those overlay source rectangles whose x-axis sizes, in pixels, are <b>dwAlignSizeSrc</b> multiples.

 #### DDCAPS_ALIGNSTRIDE

 DirectDraw creates display memory surfaces that have a stride alignment equal to the <b>dwAlignStrideAlign</b> value.

 #### DDCAPS_ALPHA

 The display hardware supports alpha-only surfaces.

 #### DDCAPS_BANKSWITCHED

 The display hardware is bank-switched and is potentially very slow at random access to display memory.

 #### DDCAPS_BLT

 Display hardware is capable of bit block transfer (bitblt) operations.

 #### DDCAPS_BLTCOLORFILL

 Display hardware is capable of color filling with a blitter.

 #### DDCAPS_BLTDEPTHFILL

 Display hardware is capable of depth filling z-buffers with a blitter.

 #### DDCAPS_BLTFOURCC

 Display hardware is capable of color-space conversions during bitblt operations.

 #### DDCAPS_BLTQUEUE

 Display hardware is capable of asynchronous bitblt operations.

 #### DDCAPS_BLTSTRETCH

 Display hardware is capable of stretching during bitblt operations.

 #### DDCAPS_CANBLTSYSMEM

 Display hardware is capable of blitting to or from system memory.

 #### DDCAPS_CANCLIP

 Display hardware is capable of clipping with blitting.

 #### DDCAPS_CANCLIPSTRETCHED

 Display hardware is capable of clipping while stretch blitting.

 #### DDCAPS_COLORKEY

 Supports some form of color key in either overlay or bitblt operations.
 More specific color-key capability information can be found in the <b>dwCKeyCaps</b> member.

 #### DDCAPS_COLORKEYHWASSIST

 The color key is partially hardware-assisted.
 This means that other resources (CPU or video memory) might be used.
 If this bit is not set, full hardware support is in place.

 #### DDCAPS_GDI

 Display hardware is shared with GDI.

 #### DDCAPS_NOHARDWARE

 There is no hardware support.

 #### DDCAPS_OVERLAY

 Display hardware supports overlays.

 #### DDCAPS_OVERLAYCANTCLIP

 Display hardware supports overlays but cannot clip them.

 #### DDCAPS_OVERLAYFOURCC

 Overlay hardware is capable of color-space conversions during overlay operations.

 #### DDCAPS_OVERLAYSTRETCH

 Overlay hardware is capable of stretching.
 The <b>dwMinOverlayStretch</b> and <b>dwMaxOverlayStretch</b> members contain valid data.

 #### DDCAPS_PALETTE

 DirectDraw is capable of creating and supporting DirectDrawPalette objects for surfaces other than the primary surface.

 #### DDCAPS_PALETTEVSYNC

 DirectDraw is capable of updating a palette synchronized with the vertical refresh.

 #### DDCAPS_READSCANLINE

 Display hardware is capable of returning the current scan line.

 #### DDCAPS_VBI

 Display hardware is capable of generating a vertical-blank interrupt.

 #### DDCAPS_ZBLTS

 Supports the use of z-buffers with bitblt operations.

 #### DDCAPS_ZOVERLAYS